oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab1/lab1-create-oracle-base-database-service.md

 5. Enter a **display name** for your DB system.

-6. Select the **Availability Domain (AD)** in which the DB system will resides ensuring to select a region that best meets your business needs and
-    satisfies any data location restrictions.
+6. Select the **Availability Domain (AD)** in which the DB system will reside, ensuring to select a region that best meets your business needs and satisfies any data location restrictions.

 7. Select **Virtual Machine** for the **Shape Type** option to be used for launching the DB system.
     * The shape type selected determines the list of available shapes to select from in the next step.